Maria Letizia Bonaparte, Duchess of Aosta: State of parents' marriage

 The marriage of Maria Letizia's parents was unhappy, however.
-Maria Clotilde preferred the quieter, more duty-filled life that she felt they should maintain, while Napoléon Joseph preferred the faster, more entertainment-filled lifestyle of the French court.
+Maria Clotilde preferred the quieter, more duty-filled life that she felt they should maintain, while Napoléon-Jérôme preferred the faster, more entertainment-filled lifestyle of the French court.
 Another factor in their unhappy marriage was the circumstances leading up to their espousal.
 Maria Clotilde had been only 15 when they were married, while her husband had been over 37 years old.
 The marriage had also been negotiated out of political reasons during the conference of Plombières (July 1858).
-As Maria Clotilde was too young at the time for marriage, Napoléon Joseph had had to wait until the following year; many had disapproved of the speed he undertook collecting his young bride in Turin.
+As Maria Clotilde was too young at the time for marriage, Napoléon-Jérôme had had to wait until the following year; many had disapproved of the speed he undertook collecting his young bride in Turin.
 Their marriage was often compared to that of an elephant and a gazelle; the bridegroom had strong Napoleonic features (broad, bulky, and ponderous) while the bride appeared frail, short, fair-haired, and with the characteristic nose of the House of Savoy.